junxit/us-congress-bills-114/metadata.md

 - 2016-02-12 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S886-887)
 - 2016-02-12 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S886-887)
 - 2016-02-12 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S886-887)
+- 2016-02-22 — Message on Senate action sent to the House.
+- 2016-02-23 — Received in the House.
+- 2016-02-23 — Referred to the House Committee on Oversight and Government Reform.